Today we celebrate World Humanitarian Day

 4. Charamba – charamba / pfuma yamai haikanirwi.

 If something has failed then that is it.
-To continue in pursuit is as futile as disputing or arguing over the bride-price that was paid for one’s mother, an act which could be considered taboo.
+To continue in pursuit is as futile as disputing or arguing over the bride-price paid for one’s mother, an act which could be considered taboo.

 This proverb bears the same meaning as the one above.